 Work on a Concrete Problem

 Find a problem in MI that you’re excited about, and go and try to solve it!
-Note: I highly recommend setting your explicit goal as learning and having fun, rather than doing important research.
+Note: A good explicit goal is learning and having fun, rather than doing important research.
 Doing important original research is just really hard, especially as a first project without significant mentorship!
 Note: I expect this to be a less gentle introduction than the other two paths, only do this one first if it feels actively exciting to you!
+Check out this blog post and this walkthrough for accounts of what the actual mech interp research process can look like.

 • Resources200 Concrete Open Problems in Mechanistic Interpretability

 • The two most important things here are to find a problem you’re excited about, and to have a sense of the basic techniques you’d use to get a foothold on it.
-Concretely, I recommend skimming through my Concrete Open Problems sequence and choosing a section that excites you, and then reading the problems in that section and choosing a problem that excites you.
+Concretely, try skimming through the 200 Concrete Open Problems sequence and choosing a section that excites you, and then reading the problems in that section and choosing a problem that excites you.

 • Coding is much easier if you’re starting from and editing existing code.
-I recommend using my Exploratory Analysis Demo as a base.
+Try using Exploratory Analysis Demo as a base.

 • Orient your learning around solving the problem, but still spend time learning things!
 Read the papers that seem most relevant, learn how to use the relevant infrastructure and techniques, etc.